priyanshi-2001/FlightBooking-Website/README.md

 <b>Flight Status Change Email:</b><br/>

+Used findOneAndUpdate middleware so that if a flight Status is changed we will send email to all the passengers in that flightId<br/>
 Notify passengers via email when flight status changes to "Delayed".<br/>
+Used nodemailer for email sending functionality<br/>
+Used fileSystem Module in Node.js <br/>
 Admin login can change flight status, with middleware ensuring proper email sending.<br/><br/>
 <b>Web Check-In:</b><br/>